 This website brings together edited interviews with photographers and photo-festival directors around the world.
-Undertaken by Alasdair Foster, many of these interviews were originally commissioned by PhotoWorld magazine for publication in the Chinese language.
+Undertaken by Alasdair Foster, many of the earlier interviews were originally commissioned by PhotoWorld magazine for publication in the Chinese language.
 This is the first time they have been made available in English.
+The later interviews are Talking Pictures originals.

 One interview is published each week.
 The interviews are made available free of charge and free of advertising.
 The copyright in the images remains with the individual photographers and any use must first be agreed in writing by the photographer concerned.
 If you are interested in republishing any of these interviews – especially if this is in a language other than Chinese or English – please send details to Alasdair Foster through the contact page.